 The next three years saw more new offices (San Francisco, UK) and powerful new products like Social Campaigns, SaveLocal, and SinglePlatform.
 To support it all, we ramped up our coaching and support operations, adding online chat, email, and tons of local classes and seminars for face—to—face learning.

-In 2014, we unveiled our biggest innovation yet: a powerful Toolkit designed to be the all-in-one marketing solution.
+In 2014, we unveiled our biggest innovation yet: a powerful new interface designed to be the all-in-one marketing solution.
 Through it all, we kept to our mission: to empower small businesses and nonprofits to grow customer relationships and succeed.

 What’s next?
 Every day we find new ways to build on our commitment to small businesses.
 That doesn’t just mean more powerful tools and new services; it’s initiatives like our Small Business Innovation Loft.
 It’s a free program designed to support startups and help them bring ideas that could benefit small businesses and nonprofits to market.
 That’s the vision for Constant Contact’s future; more opportunities to revolutionize the formula for small business success.